Katrineholm’s AI Journey with Intric

 Across Sweden and Europe, local governments are under pressure to deliver more welfare with fewer resources.
 AI is now part of many digitalisation strategies, but in practice it is often limited to small pilots within central IT and digitalisation teams.

-Katrineholm's early AI experiments revealed the challenge: identifying use cases was slow, building assistants centrally was resource-intensive, and missing GDPR guidelines made employees hesitant.
+Katrineholm's early AI experiments revealed the challenge: identifying use cases was slow, building assistants centrally was resource-intensive, and the organisation lacked AI solutions that could be used sustainably while aligned with the regulations they needed to follow.
 Most AI platforms required technical skills or even coding—keeping AI locked to specialists instead of enabling frontline staff.

 As Shamil, AI lead, put it: